Ta-lab/food-app-management/README.md

 ## DB
 Using MySQL,
-Download DB file from project and setup
+Download DB file from project in folder db_sql_file and setup

 ## `nodemon server.js`
 Runs the app in the development mode.\